Interactive walkthrough — sample data

 Curiosity has moved from broad exploration into focused evaluation.

 Initial visits were exploratory.
-Subsequent visits concentrated on pricing and implementation — suggesting evaluation rather than casual browsing.
+Subsequent sessions concentrated on pricing and implementation — suggesting active evaluation rather than casual browsing.

-The short gap followed by a focused return to Audience Research indicates the actor is still actively considering fit.
+The short gap followed by a return to Audience Research suggests continued active consideration of fit.

-Beltmar describes these shifts as they appear.
-It does not assert intent or recommend actions.
+Beltmar describes shifts as they appear in the data.
+It does not assert intent.

 One person's story over time